hackerone/express-js-presentation/slides/slide-10-0.md

-## and that's all the things comes in the expressJS box!
+## and that's what comes packed with expressJS!